 @manojvenkatesan, Instagram

-For an even closer look, get right down on the water on a sit-a-top kayak or stand-up paddle board, from Chesapean Outdoors, at both the Virginia Beach Oceanfront and Chesapeake Bay.
-GoKayak! offers guided kayak nature and dolphin tours out of Rudee Inlet and First Landing State Park in Virginia Beach.
+For an even closer look, get right on the water with a kayak or stand-up paddleboard rental.
+Chesapean Outdoors, with locations on the Virginia Beach Oceanfront and Chesapeake Bay, offers a variety of regular rentals and guided adventures — including dolphin kayaking (daytime and sunset), dolphin SUP tours, regular kayaking and others.
+GoKayak! offers guided kayak nature and dolphin tours out of both Rudee Inlet and First Landing State Park in Virginia Beach.

 parasailing.jpg

-If you’re feeling adventurous, get an unmatched view by heading out on a parasailing expedition on the waters of the Atlantic.
-Rudee Inlet is the take-off point for several parasailing tours like Adventure Parasail, Pirate Parasail, and Air America Parasail.
-If you haven’t experienced the serenity that comes with floating 1,000 feet about the water, we think you should give it a try.
-While dolphin sightings aren’t guaranteed, they are extremely common, and to view them from above is something you won’t soon forget.
+If you’re feeling adventurous, get an unmatched view by heading out on a parasailing session over the Atlantic.
+Rudee Inlet is the take-off point for several parasailing tours like Pirate Parasail, Rudee Inlet Parasail & Water Sports and Air America Parasail.
+If you haven’t experienced the unique balance of excitement and serenity that comes with floating 1,000 feet about the water, we think you should give it a try.
+While dolphin sightings aren’t guaranteed, they are extremely common — and you won’t soon forget having this unique perspective.

 Dolphin Sunrise